hackclub/hackclub/workshops/react_calculator/README.md

 };
 ```

 Explanation: First we accepted the 3 props in this component.
 Now here comes the tricky part.

 We use `fragments` as the parent element of the `jsx`.
 Fragments let you group a list of children without adding extra nodes to the DOM.

 **NOTE:** `<></>` is known as fragments.

 Then we have used `ternary operators` to render different `div` accordingly.
-If the `isInput` is truthy, it will render the `div` with the `className` of `input` or else it will render another `div`.
+If the `isInput` is true, it will render the `div` with the `className` of `input` or else it will render another `div`.

 Notice that in the second `div`, we have again used `ternary operators` to determine that `div`'s `className`.
 We call the `isEqual` function passing it the value of `children` and if it returns `true`, it will add a `className` of `equal-btn` to the `div`.
 We have also called the `isNum` function passing it the same value of `children` and if it returns `true`, it will add a classname of `operator` to the `div`.